CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT TT_Prepare(translationTableSchema, translationTable);
 ```

 It is necessary to dynamically prepare the actual translation function because PostgreSQL does not allow a function to return an arbitrary number of columns of arbitrary types.
 The translation function prepared by TT_Prepare() has to explicitly declare what it is going to return at declaration time.
 Since every translation table can get the translation function to return a different set of columns, it is necessary to define a new translation function for every translation table.
-This step is necessary only when a new translation table is being used, when a new attribute is defined in the translation table, or when a target attribute type is changed.

 When you have many tables to translate into a common table, and hence many translation tables, you normally want all the target tables to have the same schema (same number of attributes, same attribute names, same attribute types).
 To make sure your translation tables all produce the same schema, you can reference another translation table (generally the first one) when preparing them.
 TT_Prepare() will compare all attributes from the current translation table with the attributes of the reference translation table and report any differences.
 Here is how to reference another translation table when invoking TT_Prepare():